cuicaihao/image_segmentation_tensorflow/README.md

 # Image Segmentation TensorFlow

-image segmentation is to train a neural network to output a pixel-wise mask of the image.
+Image segmentation is to train a neural network to output a pixel-wise mask of the image.

+Build U-Net Xception-style model with TensorFlow.

 ## Project Organization